arthurintelligence/node-fs-filesystem/README.md

 available as an array of volumes under the `device.volumes` property.
 Linux and MacOS users will be pleased with the amount of detail available - **block size**, **partition type**, **filesystem**, **mounted**, **mount point**, **blocks**, and more is available.
-Windows users fall on the short straw however with a much less rich output. this is because (a) the main maintainer of `fs-filesystem` has very little knowledge of DOS/PowerShell utilities and (b) there seems to be very little filesystem utilities available on Windows that do not require elevated privileges.
+Windows users fall on the short straw however with a much less rich output.
+This is because (a) the main maintainer of `fs-filesystem` has very little knowledge of DOS/PowerShell utilities and (b) there seems to be very little filesystem utilities available on Windows that do not require elevated privileges.
 So if you are a Windows DemiGod, feel free